evbambly/glassix-excersize/README.md

 ## About the Project

-This was my first React app, as I had learned while building it.
+This was my first React.js app, as I had learned React while building it.
 I have implemented complex data structures such as- callbacks, default props, environment variables, gitIgnore, as well as importing a UI framework (UI Material).